-Parking assistant (RCTA)
+Parking assistant (RTA)

-Fig. 211 Schematic representation of the rear cross traffic alert: zone monitored around the vehicle exiting the parking space.
+Fig. 196 Schematic representation of the rear cross traffic alert: monitored zone around the vehicle being parked.

-The parking assistant uses the radar sensors on the rear bumper " Fig. 208 to monitor the traffic crossing behind the vehicle as it backs out of a parallel parking space or as it is being manoeuvred, for example in very low visibility conditions.
+The parking assistant uses the radar sensors on the rear bumper" Fig. 193 to monitor the traffic crossing behind the vehicle as it backs out of a parallel parking space or as it is being manoeuvred, for example in very low visibility conditions.

-If the system detects that someone else on the road is approaching the rear of the vehicle " Fig. 211, an acoustic alarm is heard.
+If the system detects that someone else on the road is approaching the rear of the vehicle " Fig. 196, an acoustic alarm is heard. • The acoustic alarm comes from the same acoustic indicator used by the ParkPilot.

 In addition to the acoustic alarm, the driver is also informed by means of a visual signal on the radio screen.
 This signal is displayed in the form of a red strip at the back of the image of the vehicle on the radio screen.
 This strip displays the side of the vehicle towards which traffic is approaching.
-1)